thingsboard/thingsboard.github.io/_includes/docs/user-guide/tbel.md

 {% endcapture %}
 {% include templates/info-banner.md content=difference %}

-Parses float from the byte array given the offset, length and optional endianness.
+Converts a byte array with the given offset to a floating-point number, length, and optional byte order.

 **Syntax:**